Date published: 18 January 2023

-We store your personal information using cloud-based software.
+We store and process your personal information using cloud-based software.
 Access to your personal information is limited to volunteers, trustees or staff of PSC Support who need access for their role in the charity and appropriate security and training is put in place to avoid unauthorised sharing of information.

 We will not pass on your personal information to other organisations for the purpose of direct marketing without your explicit prior consent.
 In certain circumstances, we will pass on your personal information to the police, regulatory bodies or legal advisors in the event of concerns regarding safeguarding or criminal activity.

 Many of our external third parties are based outside the EEA or UK so their processing of your personal data will involve a transfer of data outside the EEA or UK.

 Whenever we transfer your personal data out of the EEA or UK, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented: